 Fundamentals of Engineering (FE) Exam Information

 The Fundamentals of Engineering (FE) Exam is now given via computer-based testing (CBT).
 You can take the FE exam at any approved Pearson VUE testing center.
-A map of Pearson VUE testing centers can be found at http://cbt.ncees.org/where-will-i-take-my-exam/.
-Please review the NCEES Examinee Guide prior to starting the exam registration process which can be found at: http://ncees.org/wp-content/uploads/2013/10/ncees-examguide-1113.pdf
+Pearson VUE testing centers can be found at http://ncees.org/exams/cbt/testing-center-locations/.
+Please review the NCEES Examinee Guide prior to starting the exam registration process which can be found at: http://ncees.org/exams/cbt/examinee-guide/

-Registration for all exams opens Monday, November 4th, 2013.
 You no longer have to be within two semesters of graduating to take the exam.
 You may take the exam when you feel you are ready.
-To register, please go to http://cbt.ncees.org/register-for-your-exam/.
-When registering, make sure that you select ND as your State Board.
+To register, please go to http://ncees.org/exams/state-pages/north-dakota-exam-registration/.
+When registering, make sure that you select ND as your Licensing Board.
 You will also be required to choose which exam you will be taking (i.e.: FE Civil, FE Mechanical, FE Other Disciplines).
-To get an idea of FE specifications for each discipline, you can go to http://cbt.ncees.org/specifications-for-the-fe-exams-beginning-in-2014/.
-You will then be required to attest to the following statements: “Passage of the FE exam alone does not ensure certification as an engineer intern or engineer-in-training in any U.S. state or territory.
-To obtain certification, you must file an application with an engineering licensing board and meet that board’s requirements.”
-Once you attest to these statements, you are automatically approved to take the exam.
+Within 72 hours of submitting your registration, the ND State Board will send you a link.
+Make sure you follow the link to complete the registration process.
+Here you will choose your testing date and location for your exam.

-The first available seating at a Pearson VUE testing center will be Thursday, January 2, 2014.
 There are four testing windows with each lasting two months.
 Exam appointments will be available in January-February, April-May, July-August and October-November.
 You may take the exam only one time per testing window and no more than three times in a 12-month period, which begins with your first attempt.
 Candidates registering to take the FE exam will be required to pay NCEES directly for all exam-related fees.
-This will be included as a part of the online registration process and will require payment with MasterCard or Visa.
+To learn more about this, please go to: http://ncees.org/exams/fe-exam/

 The FE Exam will be six hours in length, which will include a tutorial, breaks, the exam and a brief survey at the conclusion of the exam.
 The exam continues to be “closed book” and the supplied reference material for the exam will be electronic and available on the NCEES website.
 Examinees will be allowed to bring and use NCEES-approved calculators on CBT exams.
 The list of approved calculators can be found at http://ncees.org/exams/calculator-policy/.
 Sample exams for the computer-based FE will be available for purchase.